tyilo/asm_repl/README.md

     ?[cmd] - show help for a command

   Commands:
     .set      - change value of register
     .read     - read from memory
-    .write - write to memory
+    .write    - write hex to memory
+    .writestr - write string to memory
     .alloc    - allocate memory
-    .regs  - show the contents of the registers
-    .show  - toggle shown register types
+    .regs     - show the contents of the registers .show     - toggle shown register types

 Any other input will be interpreted as x86_64 assembly
 ```